willy-b/learning-rasp/README.md

 Figure 1 from ![paper-in-progress](https://raw.githubusercontent.com/willy-b/RASP-for-ReCOGS/main/rasp-for-recogs_pos-wbruns-2024-draft.pdf) (vector graphics used in paper, raster above).
 The task we solve is to extract the meaning (c) written in format (iii) of sentences (i).
 Full description of Figure (in higher quality vector graphics as well) is in the paper.

-For ReCOGS, intending to perform well on Semantic Exact Match, we took a simple, flat, non-tree, non-recursive (except for decoder loop) approach which was able to get 100% on the full test set first try: https://colab.research.google.com/drive/1N7F-nc9GVnoC_9dBVdNT02SBiBcMbgy-?usp=sharing .
+For ReCOGS, intending to perform well on Semantic Exact Match, we took a simple, flat, non-tree, non-recursive (except for decoder loop) approach which was able to get 100% on the full test set first try: REDACTED .

 We also report String Exact Match since https://github.com/willy-b/learning-rasp/pull/7 (Semantic Exact Match is more forgiving, ignoring reorderings of the logical form that do not change the semantics).